 “where all in me is silent and where I am immersed in the silence of God.”
-The quotes by Catherine de Hueck Doherty are taken from her book, Poustinia, ISBN #0-87793-083.
-Poustinia will introduce the retreatant to the Russian origins of poustinia, as well as encourage the modern day contemplative to find his/her own place of inner solitude.
+The quotes by Catherine de Hueck Doherty are taken from her book, Poustinia.
+Catherine's book will introduce the retreatant to the Russian origins of poustinia, as well as encourage the modern day contemplative to find his/her own place of inner solitude.

 Within yourselves you have made a room, a cabin, a secluded space.
-You have built it by prayer–You should be more aware of God, because you are carrying within you this utterly quiet and silent chamber.
+You have built it by prayer–You will be more aware of God, because you are carrying within you this utterly quiet and silent chamber.
 Because you have been called to listen to Him in your inner silence, you can bring Him to the street, the party, the meeting, in a very special and powerful way.
 He has asked you and chosen you to be the carrier of that silent poustinia within yourself.”

 Poustinia, Encountering God in Silence and Prayer

-The New Camaldoli Hermitage in Big Sur, California was also an inspiration in dedicating Noah’s Ark and Cabin as a place for solitary prayer reteats.
-Hermitage friends and annual retreats served as wonderful reminders of the benefits of spending time alone to seek the Lord’s Presence and guidance.
+The New Camaldoli Hermitage in Big Sur, California was also an inspiration in dedicating Noah’s Ark and Cabin as a place for solitary prayer retreats.
+Hermitage friends and annual retreats serve as wonderful reminders of the benefits of spending time alone to seek the Lord’s Presence and guidance.
 From time apart at the Hermitage, I was able to learn that

 “So human hearts and human minds must grow and grope and feel their way back to the likeness all divine, where hearts shall know the word to say.”